- Youth Programs

-Young engineers discover how to design, build and program robots as they work to investigate key concepts such as gear ratios, locomotion and energy – and dream up their own awesome robots using the acclaimed LEGO® MINDSTORMS® RCX robotics kit.
-Campers will have the opportunity to explore the mechanical and electrical engineering that makes robots possible while building the OWI Robot.
-This new program is designed to inspire young people and develop an early interest in robotics engineering and technology.
+Young engineers discover how to design, build and program robots as they work to investigate key concepts such as gear ratios, locomotion and energy–and dream up their own awesome robots using the acclaimed LEGO® MINDSTORMS® RCX robotics kit.
+Campers will explore the mechanical and electrical engineering that makes robots possible while building the OWI Robot.
+This camp is designed to inspire young people and develop an early interest in robotics engineering and technology.

 Summer STEM Series

 Explore a variety of science areas to inspire engineering designs and test your prototypes in unique and exciting challenges.
-Learn how to build a windmill, discover how animal characteristics inspire design, or test the laws of physics—the possibilities are endless!
+Learn how to build a water filter, study the structure of cells, or test the laws of physics—the possibilities are endless!